 What problem does it solve?

-Vald is a distributed, scalable fast approximate closest neighbor dense vector search engine.
-Built with cloud-native in mind, it employs the quickest ANN Algorithm NGT, to help find neighbors.
+Vald is a distributed, scalable, and fast vector search engine.
+Built with cloud-native in mind, it employs the quickest ANN algorithm, NGT, to help find neighbors.

 Vald offers automated vector indexing and index backup, as well as horizontal scaling, allowing it to search across billions of feature vector data.
 It’s simple to use and extremely configurable – for example, the highly configurable Ingress/Egress filter you can customize to work with the gRPC interface.